-We were sitting in a pension in Trenčín, Slovakia after deciding to abandon a planned multi-week walk after seven days on the trail.
-We had another five weeks prior to our flight home and needed to decide what to do.
-Our only research tools were a pair of smart phones with a good internet connection.
-Agreeing that taking an alternate hike was the best choice, we considered our options.
-We needed a route that would not require any significant research or planning; to be able to organize transportation from Trenčín; maps; and, a destination we felt highly confident would be good experience.
-We also hoped for good weather.
+We were in a pension in Trenčín, Slovakia deciding to abandon a planned multi-week walk after seven wet days on the trail.
+There were another five weeks prior to our flight home and we needed a new plan.
+Our research tools were a pair of smart phones and a good internet connection.
+Agreeing that finding an alternate hike was the best choice, we considered our requirements.
+We needed a route that would not necessitate any significant research or planning; we had to be able to book transportation from Trenčín to the start of the new walk; we had to have maps; and we wanted a destination that we felt highly confident would be good experience.
+We also hoped for better weather.

-After discussing various walks in Italy, Denmark, Spain, and Britain, we decided to go to coastal France.
+After considering walks in Italy, Denmark, Spain, and Britain, we decided to go to coastal France.
 In 2007 we had hiked from Roscoff to Cherbourg, mostly on the GR-34, and it had been a good trip.
-We knew the 34 continued westwards along the coast from Roscoff and that it would hopefully be satisfying to complete another portion of the route.
+We knew the GR-34 continued westwards along the coast from Roscoff and thought that it would be satisfying to complete another portion of the route.

-We were able to download a useful gpx track of the 34 and this enabled us to estimate distances, calculate a likely endpoint, and confirm we could easily get from there to an international airport to return home.
-We changed our flight home and booked transportation from Trenčín to Roscoff and places to stay during our multi-step journey to the French coast.
-Both of us are still a bit surprised we were able to do all of this in a few hours from a pension in Trenčín; we normally spend weeks doing extremely detailed planning prior to any long walk.
+We were able to download a gpx track of the GR-34 that enabled us to estimate distances, calculate a likely endpoint, and confirm we could easily get from there to an international airport to return home.
+We rebooked our flight home and transportation from Trenčín to Roscoff and reserved places to stay during our multi-step journey to the French coast.
+Both of us are still a bit surprised we were able to do all of this in a few hours from a pension in Trenčín; normally we spend weeks doing extremely detailed planning prior to any long walk.

 I loved this trip.
 The scenery was diverse, attractive, and captivating; the food was good; the people were cheerful, outgoing and engaging; the hiking was easy; the path was well marked and well maintained.
 We have taken many coastal hikes and I continue to be enthralled by them.